United Kingdom and New Zealand

 There has been much discussion of creating a global Green New Deal to address the huge societal changes required to address climate change and other pressing environmental issues.
-Anthropogenic activities have put a lot of pressure on natural and semi-natural ecosystems across the world, where the normal functioning of these ecosystems has been damaged resulting in loss of habitat and biodiversity and other ecosystem functions from which societies normally benefit such as flood risk mitigation.
-Habitat restoration is one of the most cost-effective strategies available to revert the damage caused, with the additional benefit that healthy ecosystems such as peatlands and forests can also help mitigate climate change by sequestering and storing large amounts of carbon
+Anthropogenic activities have put a lot of pressure on natural and semi-natural ecosystems across the world, where the normal functioning of these ecosystems has been damaged resulting in loss of habitat and biodiversity and other ecosystem functions from which societies normally benefit, such as flood risk mitigation.
+Habitat restoration is one of the most cost-effective strategies available to reverse the damage, with the additional benefit that healthy ecosystems such as peatlands and forests can also help mitigate climate change by sequestering and storing large amounts of carbon.

 Kaitiaki Consulting Limited has been set up to help address and facilitate these changes.

 Under current climate change projections, climate change will impact billions of people by 2100, with millions of species threatened with extinction in addition to those that have already been lost.
 Our failure to act now will also condemn the futures of many millions of people and will become a stark legacy for future generations.